vjcitn/VariantBench/README.md

-# VariantBench
-formal approach to benchmarking variant access and analysis
+# VariantBench -- harness and methods for benchmarking diverse APIs for variant access and analysis